Introduction to NDIS Animal Program

 As an approved NDIS provider (4050048468), our aim is to assist NDIS participants with ongoing ‘Capacity Building’ focused on self-determination skills and development of independence.
-In short, we work with clients to achieve their specific goals & outcomes with progress reports available.
+Specifically, we work with clients to achieve their specific goals & outcomes with progress reports available.

 Our key staff are experienced with delivering special needs’ education and we tailor each participant’s regular visit to help them develop life-skills based around “caring” for animals.
-Examples include communication and practical hands-on skills like feeding animals and simple task responsibilities in a friendly, affirming, educational based environment.
+Specifically, examples include communication and practical hands-on skills like feeding animals and simple task responsibilities in a friendly, affirming, educational based environment.

 Participants will be moving around on the farm, so come prepared with hats, sunscreen, closed in shoes, long pants if doing horse riding and enough drinking water (as this is not provided).
 The farm is disabled and wheelchair friendly.
-There is a ramped toilet access and the main walking area is reasonable flat thus suitable for most wheelchairs.
-There are specific areas which may require additional assistance due to the minor slope but our staff are very willing to help with this.
+As an example, there is a ramped toilet access and the main walking area is reasonable flat thus suitable for most wheelchairs.
+Additionally, there are specific areas which may require additional assistance due to the minor slope but our staff are very willing to help with this.

-Prior to your first session (after booking below), please complete the NDIS Client Registration form.
+- Prior to making a booking, please complete the NDIS Client Registration form.

 Understanding the Benefits of the NDIS Animal Program